kraif999/ATS/README.md

-# ATS
+This branch aims:

-# The comparison of the performance of VIX futures trading strategies, built on various GARCH model volatility forecasting techniques, is presented here.
+- to compare of the performance of trading strategies (VIX futures contracts investing) built on various GARCH model specifications;
+- to distinguish noise from pattern/trend/dependencies